 Natto is a foul-smelling sticky substance produced by fermenting soybeans.
 It is typically eaten for breakfast in Japan.
-In this video, we see how we can make Natto at home.

 - You can make natto at home by taking cooked soybeans and adding Bacillus subtilis bacteria.
 If you don’t have this bacteria you can use some natto you already have.